grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 It was very quiet in the sonar compartment.
 Cassandra yawned as she put the headset on, and powered up the sonar unit.
 She slowly scanned around them 360 degrees, and then back and forth behind while flipping the now-habitual array of filters on and off.
 All the filters did was change the tone of the silence.
 The boat had made enough distance into the emptier parts of the ocean during the night that there was nothing out there to be heard now.

-She listened to the empty hiss of static in her ears modulated by the swish of the _Prospect's_ prop when the sonar was pointed anywhere in the neighborhood of the stern.
+She listened to the empty hiss of static in her ears, modulated by the swish of the _Prospect's_ prop when the sonar was pointed anywhere in the neighborhood of the stern.
 The static was underpinned by the familiar low hum of the electric motors.
 She closed her eyes, and an hour passed while her mind was out beyond the boat floating in completely empty acoustic space.

-Some more time passed.
+More time passed.
 She may have even fallen asleep in her chair.
 But when she heard the growl of a long-off diesel engine coming through the sonar she was suddenly alert.
 Her mind snapped back from the ethereal world it had been floating in, and her attention came down on the sonar contact the way a beam of light could go from wide to narrow as the focus of a lens changed.

 She ran the mics back and forth across the bearing of the contact until she had it dead to center.
-She flipped filters, and the noise from the _Prospect_ faded away and she could concentrate exclusively on the sound of the contact behind them.
+She flipped filters, and the noise from the _Prospect_ faded away and she could concentrate exclusively on the sound of the contact behind.

 Hemi was standing at the navigation table holding a cup of coffee and reviewing the charts to figure out the best course to take them to the point where they were to rendezvous with Shakes.

 Cassandra turned to him.
 "Hemi, if I didn't know better, I'd say the _Grackle_ is on the surface behind us... again."

 Hemi turned and raised the spare headset to the altitude of his head.
 He held one earpiece over his ear with one hand and listened while running the fingers of his other hand through his beard.
-"That is indeed them."
+"That is the _Grackle_ indeed."
 He sat down next to Cassandra and somewhat tiredly put both earpieces over his ears.
 He focused on what he was hearing.
 "Go get the Captain from her cabin."

-A few minutes later Cassandra and Percy's entrance to the sonar compartment was preceded by a string of oaths Percy was sending out ahead of her as she made her way through her boat.
+A few minutes later Cassandra and Percy's entrance to the sonar compartment was preceded by the string of oaths Percy was sending out ahead of her as she made her way through her boat.

 "Fuck me Hemi," Percy said, squinting her sleepy eyes against the bright white daytime lighting of the sonar compartment.
 "Is it really that same ugly fuckin' sub full of those fuckers who apparently have no fuckin' purpose to their lives -- after us again?
 I just don't fucking believe it."

 "I can not quite tell if they are explicitly seeking us at the moment, but unquestionably they are back in our vicinity," said Hemi, pointing to the steadily hovering signal strength indicator.
 "And, from the last few minutes of listening, I would estimate that they are generally making headway in our direction."

+[//]: # (--- EDITED TO HERE ---)
+[//]: # (2k words from last EDIT point)

 "Fucking ---!"
 Percy kicked the panel under the sonar unit.
 She climbed up to the control room.
 A second later the _Prospect_ listed slightly to starboard.
 "New fuckin' course Hemi!"
 Percy yelled down to him, "I'm making it...
 27.5 degrees."